slest003/3Dprint-Files/README.md

 //simple repos for uploading files

+Updates:
-Update 1: myCup.stl is my first .stl file I made from following a tutorial.
+   1: myCup.stl is my first .stl file I made from following a tutorial.

    2: donut.stl is, believe it or not, a donut with a hleathy amount of frosting.